Fiber: the Epidemic of Absence

 The tough, non-digestible skin of the apple is insoluble/non-fermentable fiber.
 Other examples of non-soluble fiber sources include: nut skins, the stringy part of celery, and super-tough cellulose.
 Insoluble fiber is the less abundant form and passes with your poop.

-All plant foods contain both types of fiber and the body needs both, probably more than you currently consume.
+Whole plant foods all contain both types of fiber — and the body needs both — probably more than you currently consume.
 The phrase complex carbohydrate is used less today.
 It simply refers to whole plant foods: combined fiber, unrefined starch, and naturally occurring sugars.

 “Fiber” in a Jar